Fringe Programme Style Guide

 Half has no hyphen when used adverbially: his trousers were at half mast; the scores were level at half time.
 Hyphen when used adjectivally: a half-price ticket; a half-eaten sandwich.
 The boy is six and a half; a six and a half-year-old boy.

-but a half-hour performance.
+Half hour but a half-hour

 Headings

-For show titles in the Fringe Programme, title case should be used.
-Also use for titles of other plays, novels, poems etc used in show copy.
+Also use for titles of other plays, novels, poems etc used in show

 There is no need to use hyphens with most compound adjectives where the meaning is clear and unambiguous without (eg, civil rights movement, financial services sector, etc).
 Hyphens should be used to form short compound adjectives (eg, stand-up comedian, 19th-century artist, etc).
 Also use hyphens where not using one would be ambiguous (eg, to distinguish 'black-cab drivers come under attack' from 'black cab-drivers come under attack').
 Do not use hyphens after adverbs ending in - ly (eg, internationally acclaimed), but when an adverb is also an adjective (eg, hard), the hyphen is required to avoid ambiguity (it's not a hard, pressed person, but a hard-pressed one; an ill-prepared report, rather than an ill, prepared one).
 Use hyphens with short and common adverbs: well-established principle of style (note though that in the construction 'the principle of style is well established' there is no need to hyphenate).